Encoder-Only Image Registration: Experiments Results

 \subsubsection{Semi-supervised}

 Semi-supervised learning often incorporates Dice loss to promote anatomical alignment, with the resulting deformation field typically being influenced by the segmentation masks.
 This can sometimes lead to implausible deformation fields, as the optimization is driven more by the mask alignment than the underlying image data.
 As shown in Table \ref{tab:OASIS}, methods including EOIR demonstrate that better anatomical alignment, indicated by higher Dice and lower HD95 (mm), often results in a larger SDlogJ, signaling a less smooth deformation field.
 For TransMorph, decreasing smoothness regularization leads to increasing Dice and decreasing SDlogJ.
 Similarly, for EOIR, by simply reducing the start channel to $N_s=16$, a similar accuracy-smoothness trade-off is observed.
 Abodmen CT dataset is more challenging as it has large deformation and limited training samples, and the accuracy-smoothness variations are larger than the OASIS.
 Therefore, we further study how smoothness regularization strength affect EOIR and other efficiency-driven methods.
 As shown in Fig. \ref{fig:dice_smooth}, for LessNet and FourierNet, decreasing $\lambda$ reduces field smoothness while increasing Dice.
-However, EOIR, which employs Equation~\eqref{eq:xia_ji_ba_xie} for large-deformation diffeomorphic transformation, requires a more plausible field at each pyramid level to satisfy the assumptions.
-We found that decreasing $\lambda$ initially increases Dice, peaking at $\lambda=1.0$, before it declines.
-Additionally, varying $n_c$ and $N_s$ changes Dice, but SDlogJ remains around $0.17$, highlighting the effectiveness of Equation~\eqref{eq:xia_ji_ba_xie} in handling large deformations (see Fig. \ref{fig:qualitative_abdomen}).
+In contrast, EOIR exhibits a distinct behavior due to its use of Eq.~\eqref{eq:xia_ji_ba_xie} for large-deformation diffeomorphic transformation, which imposes stricter requirements on field plausibility at each pyramid level.
+For EOIR, we found that decreasing $\lambda$ initially increases the Dice score, which peaks at $\lambda=1.0$ before declining.
+We therefore empirically set $\lambda=1.0$ as it represents the optimal trade-off.
+Additionally, varying $n_c$ and $N_s$ changes Dice, but SDlogJ remains around $0.17$, highlighting the effectiveness of Eq.~\eqref{eq:xia_ji_ba_xie} in handling large deformations (see Fig. \ref{fig:qualitative_abdomen}).